Hassle-Free Mobile Phone Recycling

 Not everyone needs a smartphone, especially users who just want a mobile phone for the odd text or emergency situation.
 However, many of us today are confident users of modern technology and use our devices for all kinds of everyday tasks, even for saving money, ordering food or staying home during a lockdown.

-Because mobile phones are so advanced, they also soon become dated quickly too.
+Because mobile phones are so advanced these days, they also soon become dated very quickly too.
 If you upgrade, then recycle your old phone as soon as you get the new one.
 Don’t tuck the old one away in a drawer for a rainy day! – Sell it and get the cash!

 What do you use your mobile phone for?

-It comes down to personal preference to which Smartphone’s is best for your needs.
-Look at the many brands below:
+It comes down to personal preference to which smartphones is best for your needs.

-As requirements of the uses of a mobile phone has changed dramatically over the past few years so has the requirements for add on’s – Free text messages and minutes are almost standard in contract now and TODAY users need lots data to run all these applications they now use.
-Get as much as you possibly can as nearly everything we do requires the use of data!
+As requirements of the uses of a mobile phone have changed dramatically over the past few years so has the requirements for add on’s – Free text messages and minutes are almost standard in contract now and TODAY users need lots data to run all these applications they now use.
+Get as much as you possibly can is better than not having enough to grow into.

 FREE Data Included Contracts.

-Mobile phone contract providers won’t think twice about charging you if you for going over your FREE data allowance, so make sure you have enough when you sign on the dotted line.
-(Although you can probably change your contract usage, you might find it costly to do so).
+Mobile phone contract providers won’t think twice about charging you if you for going over your monthly FREE data allowance, so make sure you have enough when you sign on the dotted line.
+(Although you can probably change your contract usage, you might find it costly to do so though).

 Most FREE data included contracts only have enough free data to watch a handful of YouTube videos so it could be used up in a day or two so make sure you do your checks.

 With mobile phones offering so many features now, the handsets are expensive to produce.
-Some of the cost will be added to the monthly fee that you pay.
-This cost can often be spread over a term of up to 24 months!
+Some of the cost will be added to the monthly fees that you pay.
+This cost can often be spread over a term of up to 24 months.
 Think long and hard before entering into a lengthy contract.
-If possible try to pay for some of the phone upfront in order to reduce the contract period.
+If possible try to pay for some of the phone upfronts in order to reduce the contract period.
 You don’t want to be struggling to keep up payments if your financial circumstances suddenly change for the worse.